Fury and Hecla: Parry’s Formidable Arctic Exploration Sisters

 Archaeological reconstruction of the wreck, discovered ten years ago.
 The site plan was completed in 2017 and shared online in 2021.
 Credit: Parks Canada, under Crown Copyright

 What were the main differences between Terror (Vesuvius class) and Erebus (Hecla class)?
 These were not sisterships, though they appeared so similar most observers may have thought they were.
-Both ships were tubby, and very similar to merchant designs, with their bluff bows and broad hulls.
+Both ships were stout, and very similar to merchant designs, with their bluff bows and broad hulls.
 The differences were summarized by Dr. Matthew Betts, an expert in HMS Terror’s design and history, in his blog post “What’s the Difference – Franklin’s ships compared“.
 Henry Peake’s original 1813 design for the Hecla class emerged iteratively out of his earlier design for the Vesuvius class.
 The enlargement of 50 tons displacement and deepening of the hull are less visible than the overall impression the original plans provide: Terror’s lines harkened back to a time of more elaborate decoration and sweeping sheer (sheer being the lengthwise curvature up by the bows and stern, down at the waist); Erebus was more upright, with stem and stern posts that dropped from the ship’s built-up rails almost straight down, and a flatter sheer.
 The very bottom of the ship, out from the massive keel, was broader in Erebus, while Terror had a noticeably more “V” shaped lower hull.5

 HMS Erebus and Terror in the Ross Sea.
 Erebus is at left.
 John Edward Davis, R.N.
 (1815-1877), Public domain, via Wikimedia Commons